XFuryuss/lyricsFinder/README.md

 # lyricsFinder
-A simple C program that shows the lyrics for the songs added.
+A simple C program that shows the lyrics for the songs added.\
+Coded in Italian, by XFuryus